Special Educational Needs & Disabilities (SEND) Information Report

 - Personal progress targets/support plans will be reviewed with your involvement.

-- Homework will be adjusted as needed to suit your child’s individual needs.
+- Home learning will be adjusted as needed to suit your child’s individual needs.

-- Alongside the home school diary, an additional home/school communication book may be used to support contact with you, when this has been agreed to be useful for you and your child.
+- Alongside the home school journal, an additional home/school communication book may be used to support contact with you, when this has been agreed to be useful for you and your child.

 Question 11: How is Anston Park Infant School accessible to children with SEND?